AndresPitta/AndresPitta.github.io/_posts/2020-07-08-Realistic-Neighbourhoods.md

 ![Giraffe_sample](../images/giraffe.jpg)

 And I know that giraffes are really cool.
 Nonetheless, one problem we saw in the previous post is homogeneity.
 It seems like when images are not cohesive enough, GANs try to generate images that resemble all of the elements in them.
 Thus, the team believes that, having a floorplan in the same dataset as an exterior image will result in noisy generated images.
-To solve this problem, using [this code](https://github.com/AndresPitta/MDS-2019-20-capstone-realtor.com/blob/master/src/img_cluster.py), we created 4 clusters as shown here:
+To solve this problem, we created 4 clusters as shown here:

 ![clusters](../images/clusters.PNG)